mpv-player/mpv/DOCS/man/en/options.rst

     ``show_progress`` command (by default mapped to ``P``), or in some non-default cases when seeking.
 Expands properties.
 See property_expansion_.

---overlapsub
-    Allows the next subtitle to be displayed while the current one is still visible (default is to enable the support only for specific formats).
-This only matters for subtitles loaded with ``-sub``.

 --panscan=<0.0-1.0>
     Enables pan-and-scan functionality (cropping the sides of e.g. a 16:9 movie to make it fit a 4:3 display without black bands).
 The range